 What can you do?

-There are of course different solution for different issues, and you must take note of them all if you’ve been facing issues with Google Earth on Windows 10.
+There are of course different solutions for different issues, and you must take note of them all if you’ve been facing issues with Google Earth on Windows 10.

-If Google Earth crashes, just clear the cache
+1] If Google Earth crashes, run Repair Tool

-Run their Troubleshooter and see.
+Run their Troubleshooter/Repair Tool and see.
 Clearing your cache is probably the next best bet if your Google Earth Pro stops working.
-Here’s what you do – Open Google Earth Pro and go to the drop-down menu the top.
+Here’s what you do – Open Google Earth Pro and go to the drop-down menu at the top.
 Click Help and then Launch Repair Tool.

 Re-installing is always an option when Google Earth Pro is not working on Windows 10.
 Install the application again and see if it works.
 Re-installing usually fixes corrupted files, in most cases, so try that first.